This guide explains the many different ways to close an overlay in Unpoly.

 ":button" |

-Regardless of what is configured here, an overlay may always be dismissed by
+Regardless of which dismiss controls are enabled, an overlay may always be dismissed by

 using the up.layer.dismiss()